Imelletty perunalaatikko

 Sweetened potato casserole (Finnish imelletty perunalaatikko) is a traditional Finnish dish from Päijät-Häme.

+Preparation

-It is prepared by letting puréed potatoes, mixed with wheat flour, stand at a temperature of around 50°C (122°F).
-The amylase in the flour will start to break down the potato's starches to shorter carbohydrate chains, that is sugars.
+Puréed potatoes are mixed with wheat flour and allowed to stand at a temperature of around 50°C (122°F).
+The amylase in the flour breaks down the potato's starches into shorter carbohydrate chains, i.e. sugars.
 The temperature cannot exceed 75°C (167°F); otherwise, the amylase molecules will break down.
-Through this process, the dish gets its distinct sweet flavour; nowadays, however, dark syrup (tumma siirappi) can be added to give it sweetness.
+Through this process, the dish gets its distinct sweet flavour; nowadays, however, it can be sweetened with dark syrup (tumma siirappi).
 Dark syrup is made from sugarcane and it is the most common type of syrup in Finland.
 It has a similar taste to molasses, but is sweeter.

+The potatoes, now with a batter-like texture, are mixed with milk and baked for several hours until thickened and caramelized on top.